Jkhou1000/Market-Project/README.md

 I created multiple data visualizations, 2 of those mostr advanced will be outlined below with images, but most of them explore the relationship between certain features in order to make observations about the data after it was cleaned.

-Finally, I created 2 machine learning models and evaluated their performance and decided on which one I thought would work better.
+Finally, I created 2 machine learning models and evaluated their performance and decided on which one I thought would work better in determining the relationship between an outlet's item sales against several of the other factors I found most appropriate.

 ##### Item Visibility's effect on sales
 ![Scatterplot 1](https://user-images.githubusercontent.com/105755535/176532985-ef8719f4-0a14-4e52-9921-6b09d0e89a11.png)